dsmorgan/yacgb/README.md

 Currently, no ticker data is deleted so manual purging is required if necessary.
 However, the AWS free-tier (at time of writting) allows 25GB for free, and the ticker data is highly compressed so this isn't something of immediate concern.

-## Deploy in AWS, using SAM
-Use the same scripts as shown above, which will prefer to use sam if the command is available

 ## Run Locally
 For test and development purposes, the bot components can be run locally as well, with the addition of:
 * use pip to satisfy dependencies locally
-* Download and install from AWS a local dynamodb for development/testing purposes
+* Download and install from AWS a [local dynamodb](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) for development/testing purposes

 **IMPORTANT:** When running locally, you need to make sure to set the environment variable to override the default location of the Dynamodb service, e.g. export DYNAMODB_HOST=http://localhost:8000.
 Otherwise, your awscli credentials and configuration may be used to leverage the AWS services remotely.